 With the benefits also comes a few drawbacks.
 Combining a wet nib with absorbent paper can result bleed through or feathering, but if you’re using a paper that can handle the ink, you’ll get some great color variation (especially with shimmering inks).
 At GouletPens.com, you can grab a TWSBI ECO.

 Dip Pens: Herbin Glass Dip Pens

 Now for something completely different!
 J. Herbin glass dip pens offer fountain pen ink fun without the hassle of an ink reservoir.
 They are completely handmade, so there can be some variation.
 There is no standard ‘fine’ or ‘medium’ tip or nib designation for them, but they do tend to be pretty wet writers.

 The glass dip pens work because they are fluted, meaning they have grooves in the tip that holds the ink when you dip the pen into the ink.
 When putting the tip to paper, capillary action draws the ink down the grooves and onto the paper, leaving a mark.
 Because of this, you may need to turn the pen in your hand as you’re writing to get a groove to touch the paper.

 Glass dip pens are great for ink sampling!
 Additionally, if you are in a hurry and don’t want to ink up an entire pen, you can still write a message.
 All in all, they give you a pretty stiff writing experience that might have some tooth to it.
-You can pick one up at GouletPens.com for around $25.
+You can pick one up at GouletPens.com.

 Brush Pens: Platinum Brush Pens